 - Limited currencies.
 HSBC plans to expand its currencies in the future, but the account currently only allows you to convert and hold eight currencies.
-In comparison, competitors like Transferwise let you hold up to 40 currencies.
+In comparison, competitors like Wise let you hold up to 40 currencies.

 - Only available to select US customers.
 As a new product offering, HSBC sent an email to select HSBC customers to try this product.
 The bank plans to offer this account to more HSBC customers in 2021.

 What currencies are available through the HSBC Global Money account?

 HSBC allows you to transfer, convert and hold the following eight currencies:

 - EUR – Euro